 The State Council has established "政務公開在行動", which is a special website to externally transmit administrative information disclosure status, since 2016 and has been disclosing policies on administrative information disclosure through a special page in a chronological order.
+On October 28, 2022, the General Office of the State Council published "Guidelines for the Establishment of a National Integrated Government Big Data System" and set a goal for the establishment of the same by 2025.

-As for the recent efforts related to judicial organizations, the Supreme People's Court released "opinions of the Supreme People's Court on further deepening of judicial information disclosure" in November 2018.
-The opinions stipulated that information on trials is swiftly disclosed, that disclosure is the principle and non-disclosure is exceptions, that public opinion supervision by the media is proactively accepted, etc. According to the "Judicial Reform of Chinese Courts (2013-2018)", which was released by the Supreme People's Court on February 27 of 2019, information disclosure has been promoted on the internet since 2013, and information has already been disclosed through websites, as of January, 2022, such as "China Judgments Online (containing approximately 129.02 million juridical documents)", "China Trials Online (disclosing approximately 17.37 million live court trial videos)",

-"China Judicial Process Information Online (has disclosed approximately 1.5 billion information cases regarding juridical process)", "China Enforcement Information Online (releasing approximately 7.15 million subjects of enforcement)", and "National Enterprise Bankruptcy Information Disclosure Platform (has disclosed approximately 170,000 cases of bankruptcy and compulsory liquidation)".
+As for the efforts related to judicial organizations, the Supreme People's Court released "opinions of the Supreme People's Court on further deepening of judicial information disclosure" in November 2018.
+The opinions stipulated that information on trials is swiftly disclosed, that disclosure is the principle and non-disclosure is exceptions, that public opinion supervision by the media is proactively accepted, etc. According to the "Judicial Reform of Chinese Courts (2013-2018)", which was released by the Supreme People's Court on February 27 of 2019, information disclosure has been promoted on the internet since 2013, and information has been disclosed through websites, as of January, 2023, such as "China Judgments Online (which has disclosed approximately 138.71 million juridical documents)", "China Trials Online (which has disclosed approximately 20.91 million live court trial videos)", "China Judicial Process Information Online (which has disclosed approximately 4.73 million records of public notices of holding of a trial)", "China Enforcement Information Online (which has disclosed information regarding approximately 7.98 million judgment defaulters)", and "National Enterprise Bankruptcy Information Disclosure Platform (which has approximately 270,000 cases of public notices of bankruptcy and compulsory liquidation)".